Microsoft 365 (i.e. Office 365)

 Step B. Port forward

-Create a rule on your firewall to forward incoming requests on a public IP on port 25 to MailArchiva listening on your internal network.
+Create a rule on the organization's firewall to forward incoming SMTP traffic from port 25 on a public IP address to port 25 on the local IP address of the MailArchiva server running within the organization's network.

 Step C. Create DNS record

-Edit your company's DNS settings.
-Create an A record for MailArchiva in a domain, so that, for example, mailarchiva.company.com points to the external IP address referenced in Step 1.
+Edit the organization's DNS settings.
+Create an A record for MailArchiva on your company domain, so that, for example, mailarchiva.company.com points to the external IP address referenced in Step 1.

 Step D. Create an SMTP listener